Haydeni0/pi-humidity/raspberrypi_installation.md

     1. Set up [replication](https://www.digitalocean.com/community/tutorials/how-to-set-up-replication-in-mysql) to a different pc
     2. Set up monthly mysqldump database backups to google drive using rclone (contained in ```dbBackup.sh``` and ```send_mysqldump.sh```, and put on a monthly cronjob)
 9. Use a cronjob at reboot to start the data logging python script

+   for example:

+         @reboot python3 ~/pi-humidity/dhtLogger.py

-   1. Optionally, get it to forward the output to a file just in case an error is raised
+   Optionally, get it to forward the output to a file just in case an error is raised

 10. Use the [autostart](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-2-autostart) folder ```/home/pi/.config/autostart``` with a ```dhtPlotting.desktop``` file to start the python script once the desktop has loaded.

+    Example file contents of ```dhtPlotting.desktop```:

+        [Desktop Entry]
+        Type=Application
+        Name=dhtPlotter
+        Exec=/usr/bin/python3 /home/pi/pi-humidity/plotRaspiDHT.py

 11. Install package ```unclutter``` to get rid of idle mouse cursor, run on desktop load in the same manner as the python plotter
 12. Install ```nginx``` for [hosting a website](https://pimylifeup.com/raspberry-pi-nginx/) from the pi.
 This is to be able to access snapshots of the DHT graph from the internet.
     - Change the default root directory of nginx in the config file ```/etc/nginx/sites-available/default``` to ```root /home/pi/pi-humidity/html;```